 Cancellation Of Removal

 Removal or deportation proceedings are extremely stressful and difficult, however with the help of an experienced attorney, Robert Sepp, your chance of having a judge grant your cancellation of removal increases significantly.
-Robert Sepp is an immigration attorney who has successfully helped people with cancellation of removal as well as obtaining permanent residential status in the United States.
+Robert Sepp is an immigration attorney who has successfully helped people with cancellation of removal as well as obtaining permanent resident status in the United States.

 If you, or someone you know, is experiencing immigration court proceedings in the Portland Immigration Court, call Robert Sepp.
 Even if you are not facing deportation or removal, yet you are concerned about your status, it is in your best interest to consult a reputable immigration attorney to evaluate your options.
 Robert L. Sepp has been recognized as the Best Immigration Lawyer in Portland.
 He’ll dedicate his time and resources to help guide you through the process.

 Who Qualifies For Cancellation Of Removal?